Infocyte/PowershellTools/AgentDeployment/readme.md

 **Powershell Version:** 3.0+\
 **.NET Version:** 4.5+

 The following command is all you need.
 Run it on any windows system and it will download this script and execute it.
-This is useful for scripted software distribution, sccm, or GPO deployments in leue of an MSI.
+This is useful for scripted software distribution, sccm, or GPO deployments in leu of an MSI.
 The script will manage an automated installation process for the HUNT agent.  *IMPORTANT: You DO NOT need to download this script.
 Leave it here unless you want to host it yourself.*

 To execute this script on a windows host, run this command replacing `<instancename>` and `<regkey>` with your hunt instance \<mandatory\> and registration key [optional].